sph2sail/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 <br>
 <i class="fa fa-check-square-o"></i> &nbsp;**4.
 Select authentication mechanism**

-- Based on the security area categories, authentication factors required for each security area, choose the PIV-credential authentication mechanism(s) that enforce these factors at each access point.
+- Based on the security area categories and required authentication factors required for each security area, choose the PIV-credential authentication mechanism(s) that enforce these factors at each access point.

 {% include alert-info.html content="FIPS 201-2 defines authentication mechanisms at four assurance levels (Little or No, Some, High, and Very High)." %}

-PIV credentials contain identifiers and cryptographic data objects used for authentication.
-Identifiers may include:<br>
-- Federal Agency Smart Credential Number (FASC-N) (no longer recommended)
-- Global Unique ID (GUID)
-- Data objects (i.e., public and private keys or digital certificates)

 FIPS 201-2 specifies these authentication mechanisms for PIV credentials: